trungpham141205/Full_Adder/README.md

 Objective: Synthesize Verilog into a netlist (logic gate circuit).

-After successful synthesis, the RTL Viewer shows the gate-level structure of the Half Adder circuit.
+After successful synthesis, the RTL Viewer shows the gate-level structure of the Full Adder circuit.

-The RTL Viewer confirms that the synthesized design consists of one XOR gate and one AND gate, corresponding to the Half Adder logic.
+The RTL Viewer confirms that the synthesized design consists of two XOR gate, two AND gate and 1 OR gate, corresponding to the Full Adder logic.

 ![RTL Viewer](https://github.com/trungpham141205/Full_Adder/blob/main/images/RTL_viewer.png)